RaghadKhaled/Deepfake_image_detection/README.md

 ![Model architecture](https://user-images.githubusercontent.com/68460588/166117329-f3a011bc-9a74-479f-81bc-1d8247d12af7.jpg)

 The image is preprocessed using three image preprocessing techniques (image resize, color space conversion, and normalization).
-Nest, the image is moved into a pre-trained convolutional neural network (CNN) feature extractor, called VGG16 which extract spatial feature from the image.
+Next, the image is moved into a pre-trained convolutional neural network (CNN) feature extractor, called VGG16 which extract spatial feature from the image.
 After that, the output of the feature extractor is fed as input to the support vector machine (SVM) classifier.

 ---